 Roklan was a major 3rd party developer of games back in the 80's, making games for the Atari 2600, 5200/8-bit, C-64, Vic-20, CoCo, and even the TI-99/4a.
-However Roklan generally did not publish games under their own name, so most never knew they existed.
-However for some strange reason, they did publish their 8-bit titles under the Roklan name, which is where most people will recognize the name from (that and from their famous fading labels).
+However Roklan generally did not publish games under their own name, they were contractors for other larger companies, so most never knew they existed.
+That is except for the Atari 8-bit computers where they did publish their 8-bit titles under the Roklan name and is where most people will recognize the name from (that and from their famous fading labels).

 Getting back to the 2600, Roklan developed at least four games for the Atari 2600 but two were never published.
 You've probably played Crazy Climber and Gorf, and maybe you've played the unreleased RealSports Basketball, but there was a fourth title that people didn't know existed until now.